FedSOL: Stabilized Orthogonal Learning with Proximal Restrictions in Federated Learning: Related Work

-Federated learning is a distributed learning paradigm to train models without directly accessing private client data\,\citep{federated_learning, federated_optimization}.
-The standard algorithm, FedAvg\,\citep{fedavg}, aggregates locally trained models by averaging their parameters.
-While a variety of FL algorithms have been introduced, they commonly conduct parameter averaging in a certain manner\,\citep{fedprox, scaffold, fedntd, fedftg}.
-Although FedAvg ideally performs well when all client devices are active and IID distributed\,\citep{fast_local_sgd, minibatch_sgd}, its performance significantly degrades when clients have heterogeneous data distributions\,\citep{fl_with_noniid, On_the_convergence_fedavg_noniid, advances_open_problems_fl}.
-Our work focuses on mitigating this data heterogeneity issue by modifying the local learning strategy.
+\paragraph{Federated Learning\,(FL)} Federated learning is a distributed learning paradigm to train models without directly accessing private client data\,\citep{federated_learning, federated_optimization}.
+The standard algorithm, FedAvg\,\citep{fedavg}, aggregates trained local models by averaging their parameters.
+FedAvg ideally performs well when all client devices are active and IID distributed\,\citep{fast_local_sgd, minibatch_sgd}.
+While various FL algorithms have been introduced, they commonly conduct parameter averaging in a certain manner\,\citep{fedprox, scaffold, fedntd, fedftg}.
+However, its performance significantly degrades under heterogeneous data distributions among clients\,\citep{fl_with_noniid, On_the_convergence_fedavg_noniid, advances_open_problems_fl}.
+Our work aims to address this data heterogeneity issue by modifying the local learning.